Get in Touch

 • Selecting the appropriate Debian version

-• Debian support and assistance resources
+• Accessing Debian support and resources

-• The Debian community
+• Engaging with the Debian community

-Console fundamentals
+Console Fundamentals

 • Understanding the shell prompt

-• Graphical user interface (GUI) system administration tools
+• GUI-based system administration tools

-• Virtual consoles
+• Managing virtual consoles

 • Exiting the command prompt

-• Shutting down the system properly
+• Properly shutting down the system

 • Restoring a functional console state